 Canndoc has partnered with Kibbutz Beit HaEmek and Kibbuutz Nir-Oz (the "Kibbutzim") for the purpose of breeding, cultivating and harvesting of pharmaceutical-grade cannabis.
-The activities of these collaborative arrangements with the Kibbutzim are not conducted through separate legal entities and therefore the Company recognizes its share in the assets, liabilities and results of operations of each activity according to the Company's rights and obligations according to the contractual agreements with the Kibbutzim.
+Until the end of 2022, the activities of these collaborative arrangements with the Kibbutzim were not conducted through separate legal entities and therefore the Company recognized its share in the assets, liabilities and results of operations of each activity according to the Company's rights and obligations according to the contractual agreements with the Kibbutzim.